MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 Copy the content from [default bot policy](https://github.com/TecharoHQ/anubis/blob/main/data/botPolicies.yaml) to `/etc/anubis/mbin.botPolicies.yaml`.

-In the `bots` section of the `mbin.botPolicies.yaml` file, prepend this (has to be in front of the other rules):
+In the `bots` section of the `mbin.botPolicies.yaml` file, prepend the following (has to be in front of the other rules) to explicitly allow all API, RSS, and ActivityPub requests:

 ```yaml
   - name: mbin-activity-pub